Azure/Cloud-Native/website/blog-30daysofIA/2023-10-17/deploy-an-intelligent-app-on-azure-container-apps-2.md

 In the [first part of this article](https://azure.github.io/Cloud-Native/30DaysOfIA/deploy-an-intelligent-app-on-azure-container-apps-1), we explored the concepts of Azure Container Apps and Azure AI, setup an Azure environment to deploy an intelligent app on Azure Container Apps as well as designed the intelligent app.

 This article is a continuation to now build the intelligent app, containerize it and analyse user feedback.

+## Prerequisites

+To follow this tutorial, ensure you have read through the [first](https://azure.github.io/Cloud-Native/30DaysOfIA/deploy-an-intelligent-app-on-azure-container-apps-1) part of this topic.

 ## Building the Intelligent App